 Yellowtail flounder over the ocean floor.LAUNCH GALLERY

 In the United States, when scientists determine a fish stock is overfished, fishery managers are required by law to develop a strategy, a "rebuilding plan", to manage harvests at a level that will allow the overfished stock to rebuild to target population levels by a specified deadline.
 Managers implemented rebuilding plans for the Cape Cod/Gulf of Maine and Southern New England/Mid-Atlantic stocks in 2004 and one for the Georges Bank stock in 2006.
-The target date to rebuild the Georges Bank stock it is 2032 and for the Cape Cod/Gulf of Maine stock it is 2023.
+The rebuilding plan for the Georges Bank stock was revised in 2012 to extend the target rebuilding date to 2032.
+The Cape Cod/Gulf of Maine stock target rebuilding date is 2023.
 Under these plans, fishermen follow a number of strict measures to reduce harvests of yellowtail flounder and allow the stocks to recover.
 The Southern New England/Mid-Atlantic stock was declared rebuilt in 2012.

 LOCATION & HABITAT